dannysuradja/stock_prediction_model/README.md

 python main.py
 ```

-in collaboration with Richard Wicaksono and Minh Cao
+in collaboration with Richard Wicaksono and Michael Cao